Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 times slower on a computer with lower CPU resources.

-Working remotely means that developers no longer benefit from the same internet speed, either because of the quality of the internet connection available at the location or because the speed is shared among the members of a household.
-As a result, tasks that involve downloading or uploading artifacts, like pulling or pushing a Docker image, may take up to one hundred times longer to complete.
+Working remotely means that developers no longer benefit from the same internet speed, either because of the quality of the internet connection available at their location or because the speed is shared among the members of a household.
+As a result, tasks that involve downloading or uploading artifacts, like pulling or pushing Docker images, may take significantly longer to complete.

 This page describes how to setup a development environment that enables developers to use VS Code while using the compute resources of a remote host.